PRX/prx-podagent/README.md

    an example user-agent string or two.
 2. Run `npm test` (or just `mocha test/examples-test.js`) to test that your example strings match the regexp.
-3. Run `npm lock` to regenerate the `db/agents.lock.yml`.
+3. Run `npm run lock` to regenerate the `db/agents.lock.yml`.
 This file normalizes the text tags/labels shared between the various matchers.
 Check that your change didn't add any unexpected new tags (if you accidentally changed the case of a label or something).